OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-08.md

 ## Joshua 8:34

-Afterward, Joshua read all the words of the law—the blessings and the curses—just as it is written in the Book of the Law.
+Afterward, Joshua recited all the words of the law—the blessings and the curses—just as they are recorded in the Book of the Law.

 ## Joshua 8:35